meleu/RetroArch-problematic-cheevos/Alleyway-GB/README.txt

-Savestate should unlock bonus and then stage 7
+This savestate should unlock second bonus round and then the reach stage 7 achievement.

-Achivements
-Clear the second bonus stage
-Reach stage 7

-I need to check these work in offical Emulator
+There are reports on Retroachievements that not all these achievements work but Stage 7 does work on offical emulator.